raykrishardi/webshell/README.md

 # Webshell
-Interactive terminal website built using xterm.js and Go websocket
+Interactive terminal website built using xterm.js and Go websocket.
+Try it out at `playground.rlay.cc` 🎉

 ## Getting Started